What Trade Can I Learn in 9 Months or Less?

 What Trade Can I Learn in 7 to 9 Months?

-Whether you want to work as a wind power technician, HVACR technician, welder or NDT technician, you have options to quickly learn a trade.
+Whether you want to work as a wind power technician, HVACR technician or welder, you have options to quickly learn a trade.
 If you feel you would enjoy a hands-on role outside of an office, a trade may be perfect for you.
 Some of the trade programs that take as little as seven months at MIAT College of Technology include:

 Wind Power Technician

 Do you have seven months to train to become a wind power technician?
 With the growing use of renewable energy, especially wind power, there is a need for wind power technicians.
-The total employment of wind turbine technicians is projected to grow 68% between 2020 and 2030, according to the U.S. Bureau of Labor Statistics.
-With the transition to wind energy, a need for wind power technicians is expected for years to come.
+The total employment of wind turbine technicians is projected to grow 45% between 2022 and 2032, according to the U.S. Bureau of Labor Statistics.63 With the transition to wind energy, a need for wind power technicians is expected for years to come.

 Wind power technicians install, maintain and repair the major components of a wind turbine.
 They inspect the wind turbine; repair the equipment; perform routine maintenance; test electrical, mechanical and hydraulic components and systems; replace worn components; collect turbine data; and service the systems that power wind turbine farms.